7 Ways to Set Yourself Up for Happiness

-6) Look for the lessons in your failures, setbacks, and hardship.
+6) Look for your failures, setbacks, and hardship lessons.

-Did you think happiness was the absence of sadness, mistakes, and adversity?
+Did you think being happy is the absence of sadness, mistakes, and adversity?

 As a matter of fact, even labeling something as low or high, good or bad, is up to us.

-Sometime later, however, I was relieved I didn’t get that job when I learned that the school was charged with corruption, lost its accreditation, became ineligible for public funding, and is being run by another district.
+Sometime later, however, I was relieved I didn’t get that job when I learned that the school was charged with corruption, lost its accreditation, became ineligible for public funding, and was run by another district.

 Sometimes, rejection is protection from an unfortunate outcome you couldn’t foresee.